mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 - Good housekeeping

-  - Use .gitignore to ignore all the stuff you don’t want to commit, for example dependency and dev source files
+  - Use .gitignore to ignore all the stuff you don't want to commit, for example dependency and dev source files

-  - Delete branches you’ve finished with
+  - Delete branches you've finished with

 - Handling merge conflicts